 A. All residence hall rooms have been upgraded to receive a customized channel line up with more than 75 channels of entertainment, sports, news, local broadcast, and educational content.
 The service will be broadcast throughout campus and will be provided free to campus residents as a convenience of occupancy.
 All that is necessary to receive the service is a cable ready television set and a coaxial cable to connect the television to the cable outlet in the wall.

 A. All student mail is delivered to a student’s mailbox within the Harre Union.
 Their mailing address will be the same as long they live in campus housing.
-For more information on how to address your mail properly, please click here.
+The mailing address format for on-campus students is as follows:

-A. Pets (except fish), waterbeds, microwaves (except in Guild, Memorial and Wehrenberg Halls), candles, and any open heating coil appliances are not permitted.
+A. Pets (except fish), waterbeds, microwaves (except in Beacon, Guild/Memorial, Kade-Duesenberg German House, and Wehrenberg Halls), candles, and any open heating coil appliances are not permitted.
 Alcohol, drugs, and firearms are also prohibited.

 Due to their high heat production, halogen floor lamps and light bulbs are prohibited from use.
 Halogen desk lamps may not exceed 50 watts and must have a protective glass lens over the bulb.